Smoked Filet Mignon on Your Traeger + Reverse Sear (In 4 Easy Steps)

 Step 1: Prepare the Filet Mignon.

-Let it rest in the refrigerator for about an hour.
+Season the meat with salt and pepper (optional, you can also apply a BBQ rub) Let it rest in the refrigerator for about an hour.

-Step 2: Fire up the Grill.
+Step 2: Fire up the Smoker.

 Preheat the Traeger to a 205°F with super smoke on.

-Step 3: Cook the Meat.
+Step 3: Smoke the Steak.

 Use a paper towel to pat the steak dry.